keithfma/keithfma.github.io/_posts/2018-04-04-beautiful-streamlines.md

 Two parameters control the spacing, *dsep*, the minimum distance from all streamlines to the start point of a new line, and *dtest* the minimum distance between any streamline.
+The authors recommend _dtest = 0.5*dsep_, which means the streamline density varies over the plot -- higher in regions where the vectors converge and lower where they diverge.

-This sounds computationally expensive!
+All this distance-checking sounds computationally expensive!
 To make it feasible, the authors use a low-res grid and keep track of which "cells" contain streamlines already.
 Checking for neighboring streamlines then only requires checking the neighboring grid cells, instead of computing distances to all points.

 It is worth noting that MATLAB's [streamslice]({{ page.url-matlab-streamslice }}) now includes similar functionality through a single *density* parameter.
 It